rangle/ngCourse2/handout/directives/ng_for_directive.md

 ```
 [View Example](https://plnkr.co/edit/vtYGE5LosH5Rs4L7PMmM?p=preview)

 Notice that there is an odd `let-episode` property on the template element.
-The `ngFor` directive provides some variables as context within its scope. `let-episode` is a context binding and here it takes on the value of each item of the iterable. `ngFor` also provides some other values that can be bound to:
+The `NgFor` directive provides some variables as context within its scope. `let-episode` is a context binding and here it takes on the value of each item of the iterable.

+## Local Variables

+`NgFor` also provides other values that can be aliased to local variables:

 - _index_ - position of the current item in the iterable starting at `0`
 - _first_ - `true` if the current item is the first item in the iterable